benschel/what-is-an-etf/README.md

 # What is an ETF
-A simple website explaining what an ETF or Exchange Traded Fund
+A simple website explaining what an ETF or Exchange Traded Fund is.